-Membership in the Academic Alliance provides free access to “open” curriculum-based education covering topics such as information storage and management (ISM), virtualization, Cloud Computing, and Big Data analytics.
+Membership in the Academic Alliance provides free access to “open” curriculum-based education, covering topics such as information storage and management (ISM), virtualization, cloud computing, and Big Data analytics.

-EMC subject matter experts work with professors to validate the curriculum, ensuring technical relevance and easy integration into academic programs.
-The ISM textbook, produced by EMC in 2009, serves as the information storage industry’s only definitive reference resource.
+The Academic Alliance provides faculty with free training and resources to teach information infrastructure technologies.
+EMC subject-matter experts work with professors to validate curricula and ensure technical relevance and integration into academic programs.
+At EMC World 2012, EMC released an updated version of the Information Storage and Management textbook, which serves as the information storage industry’s only definitive reference resource.

 EMC’s Academic Alliance team engages with faculty to continually update and enhance the program.
-The team encourages feedback through our faculty portal, regular e-mail communications, and interactions with Academic Alliance program managers.
+The team encourages feedback through our faculty portal, regular email communications, and interactions with Academic Alliance program managers.

-In 2009, EMC launched the Localization Internship Program (ELI), a joint program of the Academic Alliance and EMC’s Localization organization.
-The Localization team translates and tailors materials about EMC products and services so they can be easily used in languages other than English.
+In 2009, EMC launched the Localization Internship Program (ELI), a joint program of the Academic Alliance and EMC’s Globalization organization.
+The localization team translates and tailors materials about EMC products and services so they can be easily used in languages other than English.
 Through the ELI program, students can apply what they have learned in the Academic Alliance and explore the possibilities of a career in translation and localization.